 Gastroesophageal reflux, or GERD, is characterized by the backflow of stomach contents up to the esophagus and towards the mouth.
 It occurs due to the malfunction of the sphincter that separates the stomach from the esophagus.

-Symptoms typically emerge after meals, and may include burning in the chest and throat, a feeling of heaviness in the stomach, belching, gas and increased acidity in the stomach.
-This acidity can cause a burning and stinging sensation in the pit of the stomach, which may radiate to the left or right rib cage.
+What this pain feels like: Some patients describe GERD related-pain as burning in the chest and throat, and a feeling of heaviness in the stomach.
+Increased acidity can cause a burning and stinging sensation in the pit of the stomach, which may radiate to the left or right rib cage.

 What to do: The treatment of this condition is highly reliant on diet changes and maintaining a GERD diet.
 The doctor may also prescribe GERD medications, such as stomach protectors, antacids and medicine that delays gastric emptying.